theme222/WeirdGunGameCalc/README.md

 -m, --method TEXT       Method to use for calculation (BRUTEFORCE, PRUNE) (Default: PRUNE) -i, --include TEXT ...
 Categories to include in the calculation (AR, Sniper, LMG, SMG, Shotgun, Weird) (REQUIRED)

 # This section is case sensitive (Technically everything is lol).
-Please use the exact name that is shown inside of the game and surround it with qoutes like this "Arctic Warfare";
+Please use the exact name that is shown inside of the game and surround it with qoutes like this "Arctic Warfare"
---fb, --forceBarrel TEXT ...
-Force the calculator to use a specific barrel --fm, --forceMagazine TEXT ...
-Force the calculator to use a specific magazine --fg, --forceGrip TEXT ...
-Force the calculator to use a specific grip --fs, --forceStock TEXT ...
-Force the calculator to use a specific stock --fc, --forceCore TEXT ...
-Force the calculator to use a specific core
+--fb, --forceBarrel TEXT Force the calculator to use a specific barrel --fm, --forceMagazine TEXT Force the calculator to use a specific magazine --fg, --forceGrip TEXT Force the calculator to use a specific grip --fs, --forceStock TEXT Force the calculator to use a specific stock --fc, --forceCore TEXT Force the calculator to use a specific core

 --bb, --banBarrel TEXT ...
 Ban the calculator to use a list of barrels --bm, --banMagazine TEXT ...
 Ban the calculator to use a list of magazines